MicrosoftDocs/well-architected/well-architected/ai/testing.md

 A common problem for all models is some degree of degradation over time.
 Changes that are internal and external to the workload eventually cause a degradation in the quality of the model and its outputs.
 Model decay occurs in two ways:

-- **Data drift:** Data drift occurs when the input data changes.
+- **Data drift** occurs when the input data changes.
 New data input makes the trained model out of date.
 For example, you might have a model that predicts voting patterns of a certain geographical area, like a district.
 If the district is redrawn and the demographics of the population of that district change, your model needs to be updated to account for the changes.

-- **Concept drift:** Concept drift occurs when conditions that are external to the workload and model change in such a way that the model outputs no longer match reality.
+- **Concept drift** occurs when conditions that are external to the workload and model change in such a way that the model outputs no longer match reality.
 For example, you might have a sales forecast model for a technology product.
 If a competitor unexpectedly introduces a more advanced competing product that draws significant attention from the public, you need to update your model based on how consumer trends change.

 When possible, use automated testing to detect and evaluate model decay over your model's life cycle.
 If your model predicts discrete values, you can create tests to evaluate predictions against those values over time and measure the deviation between expected and actual results.
 Complement this testing with monitoring to detect drift over time by comparing summary statistics and distance metrics.